Three Angel's Messages shared with the world

 It is important to clarify the difference between the 1260 year time period (538 - 1798 AD) in prophecy and the 4th Trumpet time period (752 - 1299 AD) as it applies to the papacy.

-When the eastern Emperor declared the Pope to be head over all the churches (533 AD), and his general Belisarious overthrew three tribes that did not fall in line with the beliefs of the papacy (Heruli, Vandals and finally the Ostrogoths in 538 AD - see Daniel 7:8, 20), the papacy was freed to rule in Rome and became the most powerful ecclesiastical influence in the Roman realm.
+When the eastern Emperor declared the Pope to be head over all the churches (533 AD), and his general Belisarius overthrew three tribes that did not fall in line with the beliefs of the papacy (Heruli, Vandals and finally the Ostrogoths in 538 AD - see Daniel 7:8, 20), the papacy was freed to rule in Rome and became the most powerful ecclesiastical influence in the Roman realm.
 Prophecy predicted this power would extend for 1260 years until 1798 AD, at which time Napoleon's general captured the Pope and the papacy was considered at an end.
-The pope died a prisoner in 1800 and it looked as though "the papacy had reached the nadir of its modern existence" with no possibility of it being strengthened.38
+The pope died a prisoner in 1800 and it looked as though "the papacy had reached the nadir of its modern existence" with no possibility of it being strengthened.32

 This is the time period the papacy was allowed, as the Bible puts it, to "trample on the sanctuary" and "overcome the saints," among other things.
 It was allowed to control and corrupt the Christian church from within, and influence state powers to persecute God's people.
 This was the time of its ecclesiastical dominance.

-The 1260 year period is described in the Bible as a time that the Papal power would have a large degree of control over God's people.
+The 1260-year period is described in the Bible as a time that the papal power would have a large degree of control over God's people.
 Look at the descriptions for the time period given in each Bible passage that mention the time period specifically.
 The descriptions of the 1260 years are clearly related to spiritual matters.

 Bible verse Description / Activities Time period Calculation Prophetic Time (1 day = 1 yr)